the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/research-software-engineering/research-software-engineering-casestudy.md

 ### What impact do you think is the RSE Asia Association is making in your community?

 Within less than a year from our launch, we already have followers from around the work on our official [Twitter account](https://twitter.com/RSE_Asia).
-I represent RSE Asia as an [observer](https://researchsoftware.org/council.html) at the international council of RSE.
+I now represent RSE Asia as an observer at the [international council of RSE](https://researchsoftware.org/council.html).
 I was also invited to various RSE events taking place at the international levels, including direct mentorship and support from the Society of RSE.
 Thus, the impact I see is that RSE Asia is gaining momentum & receiving recognition in the international RSE community.